What can we expect from Liz Truss on foreign policy? | Kim Sengupta

 It is difficult to firmly predict the positions on issues which will be taken by someone like Truss – who has changed some of her core beliefs more than once – from left-wing liberal to right-of-centre conservative, from committed Remainer to strident Brexiteer.

-Truss began as foreign secretary with a gesture of reconciliation towards the EU: an invitation to European Commission vice president Marcos Sefcovic for talks.
+Truss began her time in the Foreign Office with a gesture of reconciliation towards the EU: an invitation to European Commission vice president Marcos Sefcovic for talks.
 But then she reversed it for a more hardline approach.
 This could be because she had changed her mind, or because she had to depend on Brexiteer MPs to win the party leadership.

 A photo of Truss surrounded by members of the pro-Brexit European Research Group, after making the final round of the Conservative leadership contest, perhaps provides a pointer.
 But it is also maybe the case that she will be able to distance herself from them now that she is in Downing Street.